Healthy Homes Assessment Waipawa

 What We Do

-As building inspectors we take on all issues of specialist home inspects.
-We are there to ensure that you make the best choice when it comes to buying your next home.
+As building inspectors, we handle all components that come with expert home examinations.
+We are there to make sure that you make the best choice when it comes to buying your next home.

-We consider your investment to be a serious one We conduct comprehensive inspections so you won’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the exciting aspects of buying or owning your own home.
+We take your investment seriously We will conduct comprehensive examinations to ensure you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the fun parts of buying or owning the home.

-We offer a wide range of solutions to make sure you are completely informed of the condition of any property you could be considering buying or selling in addition to other solutions.
+We specialise in a variety of solutions to ensure you are fully informed of the condition of any property you could be considering buying or selling as well as additional solutions.

-With our systemised approach to your property inspection as well as the latest technology in software including digital photos imbedded into your reports, you are able to actually see any issues that could be discovered.
-Through our comprehensive report, it’s no wonder we receive so many referrals from clients our service to family members and friends.
+With our systemised approach to your inspection of your home and the latest in technology for software that incorporates digital images into your report, you are able to actually see any issues found.
+With our detailed report, it’s not surprising that we receive so many referrals from clients our service to family and acquaintances.

 Get Peace of Mind - Get in Touch